Board of Directors

 Shawn served the first Executive Director of Mere Christianity Forum from 2003 until 2005 and served as Board Chair from 2003-2015.
 At some point during his time at Furman University, Shawn found time to major in Philosophy with a concentration in Classics.
 He then studied ethics and comedy (!) graduating with honors from Duke University Divinity School in Durham, North Carolina in 2008.
 After a few years in non-profit consulting, Shawn dove head first into leadership coaching after completing a program at Georgetown University in 2011.

 Shawn now lives in San Francisco where he coaches seed-stage startup founders.

-Gary Eichelberger, who previously served as Mere Christianity Forum’s first Executive Director from 2005-2007, is a recently-ordained Episcopal priest currently serving in his first call as the Associate Priest for Faith Development and Worship at Christ Church in Greenville, South Carolina.
+Gary Eichelberger, who previously served as Mere Christianity Forum’s first Executive Director from 2005-2007, is now an Episcopal priest serving as the Rector at Saint Andrews Episcopal Church in Greenville, South Carolina.